 - TSBA sponsored legislation to enact the Professional Educators Collaborative Conferencing Act (PECCA) to ensure that local boards had the ability to ultimately make the best decisions for their respective students, teachers, and school districts.

 - TSBA works against the efforts of outside interests who want to privatize the public schools in Tennessee.

 - TSBA has a representative on the BEP Review Committee which considers revisions to the state's pre-K-12 finding formula and makes recommendations to the General Assembly.

-- TSBA worked for many years to gain authority for school boards to appoint superintendents.
-TSBA continues to work each year to ensure authority remains with the local school boards.
+- TSBA continues to work diligently each year to ensure authority remains with the local school boards to appoint superintendents.

 - TSBA worked tirelessly to pass permissive legislation to authorize local school boards to implement policies for the random drug testing of students in voluntary extracurricular activities.

 - TSBA got legislation sponsored and passed to provide for greater school security by closing the system’s meetings and records related to school safety/security

 - TSBA works to preserve local board authority on the conversion of existing public schools to charter schools.

 - TSBA works to defend school board authority from efforts by local legislative bodies to gain more control over school system finances and operations.